 |C-118B N777SQ was a spares ship held at Macavia's home base Santa Rosa where it is seen in November 1990.

 Photo by Geoff Goodall

 |Macavia HS.748 tanker G-BNJK being demonstrated at the 1989 Paris Air Show.

 The Macavia DC-6 fleet lined up at Chandler AZ November 1991 after the company shut down and sold the DC-6s to

 T&G Aviation.
-All were ferried from Santa Rosa to Chandler, where most were resold.
+Most were ferried from Santa Rosa to Chandler, where they were on-sold.
 Photo by Geoff Goodall

 |Major Air Corp, Tucson Arizona